radixdlt/radix-dapp-toolkit/README.md

 ## How to start?

 Install [Node.js] which includes [Node Package Manager][npm].
-Use `create-radix-dapp` package - paste following command into your terminal and it will walk you through all required steps!
+Use `create-radix-dapp` package - paste following command into your terminal and it will walk you through all required steps.

 ```bash
 npx create-radix-dapp@latest